Replay Protection

 2. The hash of this transaction gets signed by the author, producing another Tx where the data field holds the concatenation of the original data and the signature (SignedTxData)

 3. The produced transaction is encrypted and embedded in a WrapperTx.
-The encryption step is there for a future implementation of threshold decryption scheme (see Ferveo)
+The encryption step exists for a future implementation of threshold decryption scheme (see Ferveo (opens in a new tab))

-4. Finally, the WrapperTx gets converted to a Tx struct, signed over its hash (same as step 2, relying on SignedTxData), and submitted to the network
+4. Finally, the WrapperTx is converted to a Tx struct, signed over its hash (same as step 2, relying on SignedTxData), and submitted to the network

-Note that the signer of the WrapperTx and that of the inner one don't need to coincide, but the signer of the wrapper will be charged with gas and fees.
+Note that the signer of the WrapperTx and that of the inner one don't need to coincide, but the signer of the wrapper is charged with gas and fees.
 In the execution steps:

 1. The WrapperTx signature is verified and, only if valid, the tx is processed